aamazie/mew/README.md

 Steps to Compile and Run the C File
 Save the Code:

-Create a new file named malware_scanner.c.
+Create a new file named mew.c.
 Copy and paste the C code provided into this file.
 Compile the C Code: